Establishment of Kirtland Community College

 The mission of the athletic program is to provide men and women with the opportunity to learn and grow as a result of participating in a high-quality intercollegiate program.
 The program also attempts to improve student life and, in turn, improve the recruitment and retention of students.
 The athletic program also seeks to increase community involvement with Kirtland by providing sports entertainment at a level that previously has not been offered in the Kirtland region.

 Kirtland competes in intercollegiate athletics as a member of the Eastern Conference of the Michigan Community College Athletic Association.
-The Kirtland Firebirds compete in men’s and women’s golf and cross-country running.
+The Kirtland Firebirds compete in men’s and women’s golf, bowling and cross-country running.
 For more information, call the dean of student services at (989) 275-5000, ext.
 248, or the athletic director’s office.